vacp2p/rfc/specs/waku/waku-0.md

 The supported codes:
 `1`: means time sync error which happens when an envelope is too old or created in the future (the root cause is no time sync between nodes).

-The drawback of sending message confirmations is that it increases the noise in the network because for each sent message, a corresponding confirmation is broadcasted by one or more peers.
+The drawback of sending message confirmations is that it increases the noise in the network because for each sent message, a corresponding confirmation is broadcast by one or more peers.

 #### P2P Request